Condon, OR

 14 people

-As of 2023, 1.29% of Condon, OR residents (8 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 1.29% of Condon, OR residents (8 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Condon, OR was 2.01%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Condon, OR compared to that of it's neighboring and parent geographies.